 Note: School board policies may be revised at any time.
-For legal context and the most current copy of the local policy, visit www.fsisd.net.
-Below is the text of Fort Stockton ISD's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.
+For legal context and the most current copy of the local policy, visit https://pol.tasb.org/PolicyOnline/PolicyDetails?key=995&code=FFI#localTabContent

+Below is the text of Fort Stockton's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.